AmandaNguye/SENG401-G17-README-Website/README.md

 JWT_SECRET = (we will get our JWT hash key to make sure everyone has the same key)

-## How to run
+## How to run the back end
+1. Run `npm install` in each of the service folder

-1. Run the each microservices by using `npm start` in the terminal inside the folder of each microservices.
-(Will make a script to start all servers at once soon)
+3. Run `npm start` in the each of the microservice folder

+## How to run the front end

+1. Run `npm install` in the client folder
 2. Run the client code by using `npm start` in the terminal inside the client folder.